 - Best Online Lender: LightStream

-Below, you can learn more about all of your top options to replace a Bank of America personal loan in your financial arsenal, including other finalists in each category.
+Below, you can learn more about the top alternatives to Bank of America personal loans, including other finalists in each category.

 Bank of America Personal Loan Alternative #1: Banks

 Banks are the place to go when you want low interest rates.
 You may be able to get APRS as low as 6%, and they typically won’t exceed 25%.
 And if you visit a branch in person, you can apply as a credit specialist helps you through the process, though most banks allow you to apply online or by phone as well.
 However, bank personal loans aren’t always accessible to everyone, as they typically require credit scores of 660 or above.

 |Bank||Wells Fargo||American Express||Citizens Bank|

 |Loan amounts||$3,000 - $100,000||$3,500 - $40,000||$5,000 - $15,000|

 |Loan lengths||12 - 84 months||12, 24 or 36 months||36, 48, 60, 72 or 84 months|

 |Credit score required||660* (but has secured personal loans for bad credit)||660||680|